Embroidery history and the development of needlework (video)

 Hops, viburnum - ancient attributes of protection of Slavic culture.
 Without losing their beauty and significance, they perfectly coexist in the color of modern life.

-And the cross has a place in the poems about embroidery:
+And there is a place for the cross in poems about embroidery:

 I caress the wondrous of the songs: